kaviraj07/kaviraj07/README.md

 ## :eyeglasses: About Me

 <p>
-I am a student at Queen Mary University of London studying a Master's in Artificial Intelligence with a focus on Vision and Robotics.
+I am a Master’s graduate in Artificial Intelligence with a specialization in Vision and Robotics from Queen Mary University of London.
 </p>

 <p>